The Age of

 By Gerard McNamara

 The first book asked who owns AI.
-This one asks what it does to us — our work, our identity, and our sense of purpose.
+The Age of Transition asks what AI does to work, identity, purpose, and the meaning of human contribution.

 What This Book Is About